 - 1/2 cup old fashioned oats

-Preheat oven to 300 degrees.
-Spray 9×9 pan with non-stick spray and set aside.
+- Preheat oven to 300°F degrees.
+Spray 9×9" pan with non-stick spray or line with parchment paper and set aside.

-For the crust mix the butter, sugar, vanilla and salt in bowl until combined.
+- For the crust, mix the butter, sugar, vanilla and salt in a bowl until combined.
 Add flour and mix again.
-Using your hands press the crust mixture into the 9×9 pan until all mixture is evenly distributed.
+Using your hands, press the crust mixture into the pan until it's evenly distributed.
 Bake for 15 minutes.

-While the crust is baking prepare the apple filling.
+- While the crust is baking, prepare the apple filling.
 Put sliced apples in large bowl.
-Pour flour, sugar, cinnamon and nutmeg and stir until apples are coated.
+Pour in flour, sugar and cinnamon and stir until apples are coated.
 Set aside.

-Remove crust from the oven and then preheat oven to 350 degrees.
-Pour the apple mixture on top of warm crust and use the back of a spoon to press down the apples to lay across smoothly.
+- Remove crust from the oven and then preheat oven to 350°F. Pour the apple mixture on top of the warm crust and use the back of a spoon to press down the apples to lay across smoothly.
 Sprinkle the crumb topping on top of apples until covered.
 Bake for 30-35 minutes, or until golden brown.

-Remove from oven and let rest for 20 minutes at room temperature.
+- Remove from oven and let rest for 20 minutes at room temperature.
 Then place in the fridge to set for at least 2 hours.
-Cut apple pie bars and serve warm or cold.
-Drizzle the carmel sauce on top just before serving.
+Cut into bars and serve warm or cold.
+Drizzle the caramel sauce on top if desired just before serving.
 Enjoy!